Facebook: Criticisms and controversies

-Privacy
+Privacy concerns

-Facebook has faced a steady stream of controversies over how it handles user privacy, repeatedly adjusting its privacy settings and policies.

-In 2010, the US National Security Agency began taking publicly posted profile information from Facebook, among other social media services.
+Facebook has experienced a steady stream of controversies over how it handles user privacy, repeatedly adjusting its privacy settings and policies.
+Since 2009, Facebook has been participating in the PRISM secret program, sharing with the US National Security Agency audio, video, photographs, e-mails, documents and connection logs from user profiles, among other social media services.

 On November 29, 2011, Facebook settled Federal Trade Commission charges that it deceived consumers by failing to keep privacy promises.
 In August 2013 High-Tech Bridge published a study showing that links included in Facebook messaging service messages were being accessed by Facebook.
 In January 2014 two users filed a lawsuit against Facebook alleging that their privacy had been violated by this practice.

 On June 7, 2018, Facebook announced that a bug had resulted in about 14 million Facebook users having their default sharing setting for all new posts set to "public".
+Its data-sharing agreement with Chinese companies such as Huawei came under the scrutiny of US lawmakers, although the information accessed was not stored on Huawei servers and remained on users' phones.
 On April 4, 2019, half a billion records of Facebook users were found exposed on Amazon cloud servers, containing information about users' friends, likes, groups, and checked-in locations, as well as names, passwords and email addresses.

 The phone numbers of at least 200 million Facebook users were found to be exposed on an open online database in September 2019.
 They included 133 million US users, 18 million from the UK, and 50 million from users in Vietnam.
 After removing duplicates, the 419 million records have been reduced to 219 million.
 The database went offline after TechCrunch contacted the web host.
 It is thought the records were amassed using a tool that Facebook disabled in April 2018 after the Cambridge Analytica controversy.
 A Facebook spokeswoman said in a statement: "The dataset is old and appears to have information obtained before we made changes last year...There is no evidence that Facebook accounts were compromised."

 Facebook's privacy problems resulted in companies like Viber Media and Mozilla discontinuing advertising on Facebook's platforms.
+A January 2024 study by Consumer Reports found that among a self-selected group of volunteer participants, each user is monitored or tracked by over two thousand companies on average.
+LiveRamp, a San Francisco-based data broker, is responsible for 96 per cent of the data.
+Other companies such as Home Depot, Macy's, and Walmart are involved as well.

+In March 2024, a court in California released documents detailing Facebook's 2016 "Project Ghostbusters".
+The project was aimed at helping Facebook compete with Snapchat and involved Facebook trying to develop decryption tools to collect, decrypt, and analyze traffic that users generated when visiting Snapchat and, eventually, YouTube and Amazon.
+The company eventually used its tool Onavo to initiate man-in-the-middle attacks and read users' traffic before it was encrypted.